Cloud Database Migration Services

 PostgreSQL and MySQL cloud migration

-Migration of PostgreSQL and MySQL databases from on-premises servers to managed cloud services -- AWS RDS, Aurora, Azure Database for PostgreSQL, and Azure Database for MySQL.
-Replication-based migration using native PostgreSQL logical replication, MySQL binlog replication, or AWS DMS for near-zero downtime cutover.
-Automated data validation comparing row counts, checksums, and representative data samples before cutover is executed.
-Post-migration parameter group tuning for query performance.
-Read replica configuration for read-heavy workloads.
-Automated backup and point-in-time recovery configured from day one.
+Migration of PostgreSQL and MySQL databases from on-premises servers to managed cloud services.
+Replication-based migration for near-zero downtime cutover, with automated data validation comparing row counts, checksums, and representative samples before cutover is executed.
+Post-migration parameter tuning for query performance, read replicas for read-heavy workloads, and automated backup and point-in-time recovery from day one.

 Oracle to PostgreSQL migration